 (*Only 16% of roads in Africa are paved.)

 Joined-up government is essential for moving food supplies within a country.
-And here again Ethiopia suffered from government inaction.
+And here again Ethiopia suffered from government inertia.
 A combination of poor communication, inefficiency and corruption across the country meant that even in good years surplus food lay rotting in one part of the country whilst people starved in another.
-But even when the message did get through there were few roads in Ethiopia and most of them were potholed.
+But even when the message did get through there were few roads in Ethiopia and most of them were potholed big time.
 So moving grain around the country could be perilous and costly as can be seen from the experience of one enterprising grain merchant who tried to take a truck load of grain from the south to the north of the country.

 The journey of 900k (560 miles) meant 17 days on the road to reach his destination.
 In that time he was stopped 10 times by local officials whom he had to bribe in order to be allowed to move on.
 And at the end of his ordeal he found that the roads had been so rough that many of his grain sacks had burst open.
 However, his problems didn't end there.
 Selling in Ethiopia was also made hazardous by the fact that there was no legal system to enforce contracts and very few traders had bank accounts.
-As a result vendors could only sell for cash and buyers had to inspect and weigh every bag of grain to ensure that they hahn't been cheated.
+As a result vendors could only sell for cash and buyers had to inspect and weigh every bag of grain to ensure that they hadn't been cheated.
 So as he couldn't find a trustworthy trader prepared to pay in cash he finished up literally giving what was left of his load away.
-Needless to say that grain merchant was unlikely to undertake such a journey again.
+Needless to say that grain merchant is unlikely to undertake such a journey again.

 (Ethiopia is the birthplace of Arabica coffee which tends to be grown in the cool, humid highlands.
 With temperatures steadily rising in Ethiopia this is now damaging the crop forcing new plantations to be created on higher ground where the climate is cooler and wetter.
 Ethiopia is the 5th largest coffee producer in the world employing 15 million farmers and makes up a quarter of the country's export earnings.)